 - In SAP, the researcher will provide information about their proposed project and they should include what specific datasets they wish to access (ARMS phase II and/or phase III, which years and which commodities), what products they are hoping to calculate and at what geography (national, regional, State-level), what research objectives they have, what research questions they are hoping to answer, and the planned outputs.
 Please also include details about the proposed research and analysis methodology and any additional datasets the researchers plan to use or link to the ARMS data.

 - In SAP, the researcher’s organization will complete a Memorandum of Understanding (MOU) between ERS, NASS, and the researcher’s organization.
+The MOU must be signed by someone with signature authority at the university.
 The MOU includes legal data protection language from the Confidential Information Protection and Statistical Efficiency Act (CIPSEA) that the researcher(s) must adhere to.